dhopz/CV/README.md

 I enjoy working with Data.
 I created a Database to facilitate the IRR, NPV and ROI of Syndicated Property reports and I often use data products to drive my health and fitness goals.
 I also enjoy using Data Visualisation tools and techniques to better understand patterns and relationships.

 ### Problem Solver
 I enjoy working in Python.
 I'm tenacious yet pragmatic.
 I try to use my skills as often as possible.
-From creating and distributing reports, simple GUIs for automating banking and payments to more complex projects such as [Fractional Share Trading](https://github.com/dhopz/cv_projects/blob/master/Fractional%20Share%20Scenario.ipynb) and [allocate tokens to bidders based on a first come first served basis with a condition: everyone gets something](https://github.com/dhopz/cv_projects/blob/master/Auto%20allocation%20and%20Scalebacks.ipynb).
+From creating and distributing reports, simple GUIs for automating banking and payments to more complex projects such as [Fractional Share Trading](https://github.com/dhopz/cv_projects/blob/master/Fractional%20Share%20Scenario.ipynb) and [how to allocate tokens to bidders based on a first come first served basis with a condition: everyone gets something.](https://github.com/dhopz/cv_projects/blob/master/Auto%20allocation%20and%20Scalebacks.ipynb)

 ## Work Experience